 First Nations women in governance

 In this topic, we look at the important role Aboriginal and Torres Strait Islander women play in governance and as leaders.
-We discuss some of the major challenges they face and provide tips to help your organisation, community or nation support women in governance.
+We explore opportunities for your organisation, community, or nation to empower women in governance.
+We also discuss some of the major challenges they face and provide tips for overcoming these.
 This topic is not only for women – women in leadership is everyone’s business.

 While reading this topic, think about the following questions and how they relate to your organisation, community or nation: